Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 - How to add and use dynamic properties in a View

-- The enhancements in the ASP.NET MVC4 project templates
+- The enhancements in the ASP.NET MVC 4 project templates